 In Microsoft Windows, while running scandisk, check the option Scan for and attempt recovery of bad sectors.
 Additional information can be found on our scandisk help page.

-If you find yourself frequently running out of disk space or the recommendations for regaining space in the previous section did not help resolve your issue, it may be necessary to change or add more memory to your computer.
+If you find yourself frequently running out of disk space or the recommendations in the previous section did not help resolve your issue, you can add more disk space to your computer.
 You can also consider replacing the existing hard drive with a larger one.

 Adding another hard drive

 Replace current hard drive

 If your hard drive is less than 100GB, you may want to consider replacing it with one of a higher capacity.
 Unfortunately, if you do decide to do this, you need to reinstall the operating system and all the programs again as well as backup your existing files.